86Box/86Box/tests/README.md

 JX video uses its own `pcjx_video_t` state and `src/video/vid_pcjx.c` implementation.
 Ordinary PCjr video remains in `src/video/vid_pcjr.c`, without JX-specific branches or state.

-The machine's **Native Japanese video** setting defaults to **Automatic (BIOS profile)**: enabled for the Japanese BIOS profile, disabled for both English-market profiles.
-Explicit Enabled/Disabled overrides are available.
+The single PC JX machine has three BIOS profiles with fixed video hardware: both English profiles (1985 and 1986) always omit native Japanese video and its font resource; the Japanese profile always includes them and requires the Kanji image for availability.
+There is no native-hardware override, and stale configuration keys cannot change the BIOS profile's hardware.
+The standard Display panel shows a disabled **Internal device** selector and a disabled Configure button, following the existing board-owned fixed-video convention.
 Native hardware adds VP2 rendering, CG2 font access, 2 KiB writable gaiji RAM, and VP1/VP2 mixing including combined 640×200×16 graphics.
 This does not add the separate optional VP3 extension card.

 The native loader currently accepts the existing `machines/ibmpcjx/5601_JBA_JFC_KANJI.BIN` resource as a 224 KiB CPU-aperture image.
-This is not the 128 KiB physical ROM layout described by IBM, and its provenance is unverified.
+This is not the 128 KiB physical ROM layout described by IBM; the format alone does not establish the physical ROM revision or acquisition method.
 The image ends at virtual address `B7FFFh`; the unavailable tail reads `FFh`.
 No host-font substitution, checksum patching, or invented ROM contents are used.

-Native macOS smoke runs with the local image reached I-BASIC 1.02, displayed `日本あ`, completed a BIOS gaiji write/read comparison and displayed the resulting glyph, and rendered all sixteen color bars using BASIC `SCREEN 6`.
-Both English BIOS profiles reached BASIC with the font device absent; explicitly enabling native hardware exposed the font resource without changing the English BIOS.
+Earlier native macOS smoke runs with the local image reached I-BASIC 1.02, displayed `日本あ`, completed a BIOS gaiji write/read comparison and displayed the resulting glyph, and rendered all sixteen color bars using BASIC `SCREEN 6`.
+Both English BIOS profiles reached BASIC with the font device absent.
 The local font image fails three documented module checksums (`A6h`, `A8h`, `A6h`, expected zero), and cold POST reports `ERROR K`; a delivered Enter continues to BASIC.
 These observations establish exercised emulator behavior, not authentic ROM provenance or a diagnostic-clean hardware qualification.

+For full-emulator profile verification, boot both English profiles with a stale `native_video = 1` entry and the Japanese profile with a stale `native_video = 0` entry in the machine's configuration section.
+English profiles must still omit the native font device, and Japanese must still expose it.
+With the Kanji image unavailable, both English profiles must remain available while Japanese must not.
+Check that machine configuration offers BIOS Version and Clock option but no native-video selector, and that Display shows the disabled Internal device selector and Configure button.
+The isolated board/video fixtures do not substitute for these profile-loading and UI checks.

+Delivery verification on Linux ARM64 (Debian trixie Docker, GCC 14.2) and native macOS ARM64 passed all 42 board/video, floppy, and cartridge tests.
+Both runs had six failures in the separate 15-test Mitsumi suite; the same six failures reproduced on untouched upstream `c9b1d449ce`.
+The installed Release application booted all three JX profiles with opposing stale native-video settings, and its disabled Internal device controls were checked through native accessibility and a screenshot.

+A live Japanese POST trace passed the first 32 KiB checksum, then failed the next module with `AL=A6h`, producing diagnostic `2701` (`ERROR K`).
+All 224 KiB read through the CPU aperture matched the loaded file byte-for-byte at the checksum breakpoint.
+This rules out byte corruption in that exercised mapping, not a font-revision or image-representation mismatch.
+The Technical Reference's printed page C-13 (PDF page 493), “Kanji ROM address calculation,” illustrates code `90AFh` (星) with a different raster: its row-six left byte at `A15ECh` is `1Fh`, while the image has `00h`.
+That comparison is not proof that one glyph causes the module checksum failure.